hoj201/hoj_teaching/AY_2425/BC_Calc/Fourier/fourier_p1.md

 | p41 | p12 | p13 | p14 | p15 | p16 |

 # Announcements
-- Check 22 retakes by this Wednesday at 3:35pm
+- Check 22 retakes by this Thursday at 3:35pm
 - Check 23 retakes by this Friday at 3:35pm
+- Homework problems can be found at the end of today's notes.
+Due Friday

 <!--Bell Ringer Choose a Random Sentence -->